 The New Art of the Deal:

-Dar and Callum set a digital honey trap using real intelligence against Kozlov,
+Dar and Callum set a digital trap using real intelligence against Kozlov,

 while Dar grapples with the moral weight of orchestrating her first lethal operation.

-Callum remained absorbed in the monitors.
-“We’re creating a false intelligence package—actionable, time-sensitive, and too good to ignore.
-Details on Kozlov’s next shipment, including route, timing, and cargo manifest.
-Whoever’s watching us will see us planning an operation.”
+Callum’s focus remained on the screen.
+“It’s a false intelligence package—actionable, time-sensitive, and designed to be irresistible.
+Details on Kozlov’s next shipment: route, timing, cargo manifest.
+Anyone watching sees us planning an imminent operation.”

+Dar took back her seat as Callum stood and traded places with her.
 “And they’ll either try to stop us or watch to see what we do.”
-Dar’s fingers paused momentarily; her gaze returned to Callum over her shoulder.
+Dar’s fingers took control of the keyboard; her gaze landing briefly on Callum over her shoulder.

 “Exactly.
 Either way, they reveal themselves.”
-Callum’s fingers grazed hers as he took control of her trackpad, a warm sensation spreading through her as he highlighted a section of code, and she didn’t immediately pull away.
-He was close enough now to feel the warmth on her skin, seeing the blush bloom on her cheeks.
-He didn’t move away.
-“We are embedding tracking protocols in everything—metadata, routing information, even the encryption keys.
-The moment they access this intel, I’ll know where they are, who they are, and what they’re looking for.”
+Callum leaned in, his fingertips brushing hers as he took control of the trackpad.
+A jolt of warmth shot up her arm, and she felt a flush creep up her neck.
+He highlighted a section of code, but her hand stayed where it was, their fingers almost touching.
+“We’re embedding tracking protocols in everything—metadata, routing information, even the encryption keys.
+The moment they access this intel, we’ll know where they are, who they are, and what they’re looking for.”

-“The beauty of it,” Callum stood back. “is that we’re actually going to hit Kozlov.
+“The beauty of it,” Callum straightened, “is that we’re actually going to hit Kozlov.
 The operation is real.
 Only the intelligence leak is fake.
 So even if our observer suspects a trap, the outcome will validate the intel.”

 “A honeypot that actually produces honey,” Dar’s eyebrows raised slightly.

 “Something like that.”
-Callum stood back from the laptop and instructed.
+Callum stood back from the desk and watched the screen.
+“But not a honey trap.”

-“Now, upload this to our secure server now.
+Callum shook his head slightly.
+“No. This trap relies on pressure.
+We’re removing his options.”
+His gaze shifted back to the screen.
+“Now, upload this to our secure server.
 Whoever’s watching will find it within the hour.
 After that, we wait and see who takes the bait.”

 Down in the basement comms room, Malik was hunched over his own workstation, finalizing the electronic warfare package for the Kozlov operation.
 Maps of Wrocław covered one screen, GPS coordinates and cellular tower locations on another, and a real-time traffic feed on a third.
 Beside him, Sean Kennedy, all restless energy and sharp eyes, was reviewing secondary communication protocols, his leg bouncing with barely contained frustration.

 As Sean leaned forward, his chair emitted a creak.
-His gaze remained on the screen, feigning familiarity with his current haircut.
+His stare stayed on the screen, deliberately ignoring the scrutiny of his new haircut.

 Dar noticed immediately.